elmtree-askmo/cloudcannon-app/content/learn/education-studies/explain-the-structure-of-a-concept-map-and-its-role-in-organizing-information.md

 url: /learn/education-studies/questions/explain-the-structure-of-a-concept-map-and-its-role-in-organizing-information
 score: -1.0
 related_article1:
-    id: 167397
+    id: 167388
-    title: How does student engagement affect performance and attendance tracking?
+    title: >-
+        What is the purpose of formative assessments in the learning process?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-student-engagement-affect-performance-and-attendance-tracking
+    url: /learn/education-studies/questions/what-is-the-purpose-of-formative-assessments-in-the-learning-process
 related_article2:
-    id: 167386
+    id: 167393
-    title: What are the benefits of using problem-solving exercises as a form of active learning?
+    title: >-
+        What are the differences between line graphs and bar graphs in terms of graph reading principles?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-using-problemsolving-exercises-as-a-form-of-active-learning
+    url: /learn/education-studies/questions/what-are-the-differences-between-line-graphs-and-bar-graphs-in-terms-of-graph-reading-principles
 related_article3:
-    id: 167397
+    id: 167394
-    title: How does student engagement affect performance and attendance tracking?
+    title: >-
+        How can trends and patterns be identified in data interpretation?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-student-engagement-affect-performance-and-attendance-tracking
+    url: /learn/education-studies/questions/how-can-trends-and-patterns-be-identified-in-data-interpretation
 related_article4:
-    id: 167386
+    id: 167383
-    title: What are the benefits of using problem-solving exercises as a form of active learning?
+    title: >-
+        What are the key components of pre-class preparation in the course structure?
     subject: Education Studies
+    url: /learn/education-studies/questions/what-are-the-key-components-of-preclass-preparation-in-the-course-structure
+related_article5:
+    id: 167385
+    title: >-
+        Define active learning and explain its importance in student engagement.
+    subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-using-problemsolving-exercises-as-a-form-of-active-learning
+    url: /learn/education-studies/questions/define-active-learning-and-explain-its-importance-in-student-engagement
 ---

 &nbsp;